-It’s presidential election time.
-That means a new president will soon be living in the White House.
-To celebrate, we’ve got a few facts about the Executive Residence that may surprise you.
+There’s a new president at the White House today, as Donald J. Trump begins his term.
+We’ve got a few facts about the Executive Residence that may surprise you.

 The White House is estimated to to be worth $287 Million.